robfatland/nexus/bash/index.md

-Next: Run `~/.bashrc`, confirm the `conda` package manager is available, and have conda go through its initialization process.
+Next: Run `~/.bashrc`, confirm the `conda` package manager is available, and have conda go through its initialization process. `conda` modifies `.bashrc` to accommodate `conda environments`.
+It may invite you to restart the `bash` terminal session to complete this process.

 ```